Are you running for office?

 Blaizen buckshot bloom

-Virginia House of Delegates, 89th Distict
+Virginia House of Delegates, 89th District

 Blaizen attended public school in the district in which he’s running and calls himself a member of the “Parkland generation who viscerally understands the fear gun violence introduces and the absolute necessity of protecting students and teachers—it erodes the very foundation of a safe learning environment.”